huggingface/blog/constrained-beam-search.md

     Wie alt sind Sie?

-In order to design your own unique constraints, you can define one yourself and input it into the `constraints` keyword argument.
+You can define one yourself and input it into the `constraints` keyword argument to design your unique constraints.
 You just have to create a sub-class of the `Constraint` abstract interface class and follow its requirements.
-More information about this can be found in the definition of `Constraint` found [here](https://github.com/huggingface/transformers/blob/master/src/transformers/generation_beam_constraints.py).
+You can find more information in the definition of `Constraint` found [here](https://github.com/huggingface/transformers/blob/master/src/transformers/generation_beam_constraints.py).

 Some unique ideas (not yet implemented; maybe you can give it a try!) include constraints like `OrderedConstraints`, `TemplateConstraints` that may be added further down the line.
 Currently, the generation is fulfilled by including the sequences, wherever in the output.
 For example, a previous example had one sequence with scared -> screaming and the other with screamed -> scared. `OrderedConstraints` could allow the user to specify the order in which these constraints are fulfilled.